vlad-s/hcpxread/README.md

 Long story short,
 >hccapx is a custom format, specifically developed for hashcat.
+>The hccapx is an improved version of the old hccap format, both were specifically designed and used for hash type -m 2500 = WPA/WPA2.

 `hcpxread` was designed based on the official HCCAPX specifications:
 ![HCCAPX specifications](https://hashcat.net/wiki/lib/exe/fetch.php?cache=&media=hccapx_specs.jpg)